electron/rfcs/text/0016-save-restore-window-state.md

 APIs to allow changes in `windowStatePersistence` during runtime for apps that want to let users decide save/restore behaviour.

 APIs to allow changes to the saved window state on disk such as `BrowserWindow.getWindowState([name])` and `BrowserWindow.setWindowState([stateObj])` might be useful for cloud synchronization of window states as suggested by this comment https://github.com/electron/rfcs/pull/16#issuecomment-2983249038

+Overall, the `windowStatePersistence` is very configurable so I think it's future-proof.
+More configurations can be added based on community requests.